ibm-cloud-docs/Cloudant/api/authorization.md

 This decision is called authorization.
 {:shortdesc}

-When you authenticate with the {{site.data.keyword.cloudant}} system, it 'knows' who you are.
+When you authenticate with the {{site.data.keyword.cloudantfull}} system, it 'knows' who you are.
 The next question is: what tasks are you allowed to do?